achmadfaizalawi/flutter_contact_ui/README.md

 In the application development process, the results of application development are saved outside the main branch.
 The following are the available branches:
 - **main**: The first branch in application development.
-- **development/v1**:
-  1. Page development, (home page, contact details page, add contact page),
+- **development/v1**: Development of home page, contact details page, add contact page, and features.
-  2. Features development, (search and edit contact system).

 ## Contributions
 We greatly appreciate contributions from the community.
 If you would like to contribute to this project, please open a new issue or submit a pull request.